-- g.
-Ladders should not be used as a brace, skid, guy or gin pole, gangway, or for other uses than that for which they were intended, unless specifically recommended for use by the manufacturer. - 3.
-Scaffolding: Use of scaffolding will comply with 29 CFR 1910.
+- Use of scaffolding will comply with 29 CFR 1910.
 A detailed explanation can be found in the OSHA Safety and Health Standards, General Industry Section (available from EHS).
-The following are some of these requirements: - a.
-Footing or anchorage for scaffolds will be sound, rigid and capable of carrying the maximum intended load without settling. - b.
-Guard rails and toe-boards will be installed on all open sides and ends of platforms over 10 feet in height. - c.
-Guard rails will be of 2" x 4" lumber (minimum) approximately 42" in height. - d.
-Supports should be a minimum of 8 feet apart. - e.
-Toe-boards will be a minimum of 1"x4" lumber. - f.
-When work is required to be done or workers can pass under the scaffold, a wire mesh screen will be installed between the toe-boards and the guardrail or the area under the scaffold must be barricaded. - g.
-Scaffolds and their components will be capable of supporting at least four times the intended load.
-Platform planks will be 2" x 10" minimum. - h.
-All planked platforms will be overlapped 12" (minimum) or secured from movement. - i.
-An access ladder or equivalent will be provided. - j.
-Scaffold planks will extend over end supports between 6" and 12". - k.
-Scaffolds will be secured to buildings/structures at intervals not to exceed 30' horizontally and 26' vertically. - 4.
-Manually Propelled Mobile Scaffolds: - a.
-On free-standing towers, the height will not exceed four times the minimum base dimension. - b.
-All casters will be provided with a positive locking device. - 5.
-Guardrails, Handrails & Covers: All floor openings, holes, open sided floors, platforms and runways where the danger of employees or material falling through exists, will be protected by a standard railing.
-Smaller floor holes will be protected by covers. - a.
-Covers: Floor holes may be guarded by a cover of standard strength and construction that is secured against accidental displacement.
-When the cover is not in place, the floor hole will be protected by a standard railing.
+The following are some of these requirements: - Footing or anchorage for scaffolds will be sound, rigid and capable of carrying the maximum intended load without settling. - Guard rails and toe-boards will be installed on all open sides and ends of platforms over 10 feet in height. - Guard rails will be of 2" x 4" lumber (minimum) approximately 42" in height. - Supports should be a minimum of 8 feet apart. - Toe-boards will be a minimum of 1"x4" lumber. - When work is required to be done or workers can pass under the scaffold, a wire mesh screen will be installed between the toe-boards and the guardrail or the area under the scaffold must be barricaded. - Scaffolds and their components will be capable of supporting at least four times the intended load.
+Platform planks will be 2" x 10" minimum. - o All planked platforms will be overlapped 12" (minimum) or secured from movement. - Scaffold planks will extend over end supports between 6" and 12". - Scaffolds will be secured to buildings/structures at intervals not to exceed 30' horizontally and 26' vertically.

+Manually Propelled Mobile Scaffolds:

+- o On free-standing towers, the height will not exceed four times the minimum base dimension. - All casters will be provided with a positive locking device.

+Guardrails, Handrails & Covers:

+- All floor openings, holes, open sided floors, platforms and runways where the danger of employees or material falling through exists, will be protected by a standard railing.
+Smaller floor holes will be protected by covers. - Covers: Floor holes may be guarded by a cover of standard strength and construction that is secured against accidental displacement.
+When the cover is not in place, the floor hole will be protected by a standard railing. - Standard Railing: A standard railing will consist of a top rail, an intermediate rail and a toe board. - Top Rail: the top rail will be of 2" x 4" (min.) lumber, 42" vertical height with vertical supports not more than 8 feet apart and must be capable of withstanding 200 lbs.
+Pressure with a minimum of deflection. - o Middle Rail: The intermediate rail must be made of at least 1" x 6" lumber. - o Bottom Rail (Toe-Board): the toe board must be 4" in height.
+It may be made of any substantial material.